tdrwenski/aws-tutorial/README.md

 # Notes
 - You must have your AWS credentials configured in ~/.aws/credentials
-- This stack creates a VPC, and each region can only have 5 VPCs max so may fail in some regions.
-It works for me with `us-west-2`.
+- Use region `us-west-2`-- This stack creates a VPC, and each region can only have 5 VPCs max so may fail in e.g. `us-east-1`.
-- It is faster to pull a docker image from the ECR, especially for large images
+- For large docker images, use ECR (also `us-west-2`).
+The SOCI indexer will automatically be used (you will see index next to image in ECR after a few minutes) and speed up pull time.
+See SOCI indexer info below.

 # AWS CLI commands
 Set parameters for create and update commands, e.g. for Raja: